lng1996/IMS-22JulyEnable3/README.md

 Jira was used for project planning and time management.
 The Jira site can be accessed [here](https://leogornovskiy.atlassian.net/jira/software/projects/IMS/boards/3) and a sample is shown ![below:](Jira.png)

-The project was completed in one sprint with user stories describing the functionality of individual issues in the backlog.
+The project was completed in two sprints with user stories describing the functionality of individual issues in the backlog.
+The issues also employed story points and MoSCoW methodology to order and prioritise tasks.

 ### Database Schema